murdock-ng/murdock/README.md

-# murdock
+# Murdock

-A simple CI (continuous integration) server written in Python.
+A simple continuous integration server written in Python.

-Developed for RIOT (riot-os.org).
+## Features

+- Highly configurable
+- REST API compatible with OpenAPI
+- Per-repo fine tuning via .murdock.yml
+- Live status of CI jobs via websockets
+- Can comment results on pull-request

+And many more not listed here.

 # Requirements